BlackAmda/QueenAmdi/README.md

 ## Setup

 ### Simple Method
-#### 01. Click Run on Repl.it and Run the qr generator by clicking play button.
+#### 01. Click Run on Repl.it (Computer users) and Run the qr generator by clicking play button.

 [![Run on Repl.it](https://repl.it/badge/github/quiec/whatsasena)](https://repl.it/@phaticusthiccy/WhatsAsena-QR)

-If you are mobile user.
+#### If you are mobile user.
 You can get QR code by using termux.
 (Android only.
 IOS users have to use repl.it button)

 Termux: